Codeception/codeception.github.com/_posts/2012-01-27-bdd-with-zend-framework.markdown

 	enabled: [ZF1, Db, TestHelper]
 {% endhighlight %}

 We use default settings for ZF1 module to connect to ZFBlog application.
 We use _'testing'_ environment and _'application.ini'_ stored in it's standard place: 'application/configs/application.ini'.
 But Db module requires additional configuration.
 We need schema and default data was recreated for each test run.
-We have database dump, a file named _zf_blog.sql_ in root of project.
+We have database dump, a file named _zend_blog.sql_ in root of project.
 We should point Codeception to use it for database repopulation.
 Now update a _codeption.yml_ config in project's root and set proper db credentials.

 {% highlight bash %}
 paths:
     tests: tests
     log: tests/_log
     data: tests/_data
     helpers: tests/_helpers
 settings:
     bootstrap: _bootstrap.php
     suite_class: \PHPUnit_Framework_TestSuite
     colors: true
     memory_limit: 1024M
     log: true
 modules:
     config:
         Db:
             dsn: 'mysql:host=localhost;dbname=zfblog'
             user: 'root'
             password: ''
-			dump: zfblog.sql
+            dump: zend_blog.sql
 {% endhighlight %}

 We configured Db credentials and database dump being used.
 Now let's write some tests.
 In _tests/functional_ let's create file _CreateBlogCept.php_: